SantanaDevOps/Scripts/PowerShell/temp-prefetch-cleaner/README.md

 8. Press any key to exit the script.

-## Contributing

-Contributions to this script are welcome!
-If you have any ideas, suggestions, or improvements, please follow these steps:

-1. Fork the repository.

-2. Create a new branch for your feature or bug fix.

-3. Make your modifications and test thoroughly.

-4. Commit your changes and push them to your forked repository.

-5. Submit a pull request, describing the changes you have made and the purpose of the modifications.

-Please ensure that your contributions align with the script's purpose and maintain a clear and readable code style.
-All contributions will be reviewed before being merged into the main repository.

 ## Notes

 - This script requires administrative privileges to run.
 Regarding this, it will automatically attempt to run as an administrator if not already running with elevated privileges.